 Rosita assure us their processing of their extra virgin CLO is minimal.
 No heat or mechanical pressure means the natural goodness remains in the oil.
 Subsequently, there's no adding synthetic shite afterwards.
 Plus, Rosita's is independently batch testing of their cod liver oil ensures the product is up to scratch.
 This is what makes Rosita special.
 It's proper.
 Produced in such a way it's genuinely beneficial to health.
 Something that is rare these days.

 Many prefer Rosita over fermented cod liver oil (I am one of them!), Because the flavor is mild.
 Whereas fermented CLO is positively quite disgusting.
 Check out my Green Pastures Fermented Cod Liver Oil review for deets.
 The fresh smell of Rosita assures us tis cod liver oil is RAW.
 Thus brimming with all the natural goodness cod liver oil is intended to have.

 The Bottom Line

-So, if you're looking for a quality cod liver oil then I'd recommend you try Rosita for yourself.
-I hope this review has helped you on your mission to find the perfect raw cod liver oil and that you'll soon be basking in the benefits of it.
+So, if quality cod liver oil is what you desire, I'd highly recommend you try Rosita for yourself.
+I hope this review has helped you on your mission to find the perfect cod liver oil.
+And that you'll soon be basking in the benefits of this liquid gold.

 Yours, rich omega 3s,